|Per Credit||Quarterly||Fall-Spring Annual|

 Undergraduate students who complete the Free Application for Federal Student Aid (FAFSA) by the university priority deadline, February 1st (or within 30 days of admission if admitted after January 1) are considered for institutional gift aid in addition to federal and state funding.
 So don’t wait; apply today!

-Please note the Net Price Calculator is based on 2016 - 2017 merit awards and need-based aid estimates.
-This tool is meant to be used to help approximate financial aid options for domestic students and cannot be used as a guarantee.
+Please note the Net Price Calculator is based on 2020- 2021 merit awards and need-based aid estimates.
+This tool is meant to be used to help approximate financial aid options for students and cannot be used as a guarantee.

-New full-time Seattle University freshman applicants will be considered for one of the following awards at the time of their admission.
-Freshman admits required to complete the English Language and Culture Bridge (ELCB) program to meet English Proficiency requirements are not eligible for merit awards.
+Admitted freshmen required to meet English Proficiency requirements are not eligible for merit awards.
 Scholarship recipients must meet all university requirements for regular admission to the fall, winter or spring quarter.
 Students may qualify for additional need-based aid, as determined by the FAFSA.

 Please see the costs page for more information.